Josh4minee/HEX-B12.V1/README.md

 Follow [this](./pictures/leg_orientations.png) technical drawing for proper leg orientation assembly.

+It is very recommended to apply sillicone based grease between the friction caps and legs to prevent plastic wear.

 # Pre-powering on precautions

 - Make sure the legs of the hexapod are clear of any obstacles.